sachinsdate/starbucks-and-house-prices/README.md

 ```

 ## Training the placebo model
 The data processing and training data creation steps for the placebo model are approximately the same as for the real model (both models being TWFE event study models with the same structural form).
-The significant departure from the real study's dataset creation procedure is that weconsider the full set of Starbuck-free control ZIPs as our candidate placebo pool.
+The significant departure from the real study's dataset creation procedure is that we consider the full set of Starbuck-free control ZIPs as our candidate placebo pool.
 From this placebo pool, we random sample a subset of ZIPs of size same as number of real treatment ZIPs.
 We designate this subset as our synthetic treatment group by setting the starbucks_opened to 1, i.e. we simulate the entry of a Starbucks store in each of these pseudo-treatment ZIPs.
 Next, from the remaining subset of control ZIPs, we create an economic distance-matched set of controls using the same procedure as in the real study.
 Indeed, the rest of the training data set creation procedure is identical to that of the real study, and as is the training of the model itself.
 Following is the code to accomplish all of the above:

 ```python
 # We'll assume that you have finished building df_all using steps 1 through 8 in the Data pre-processing sub-section of the real study.
 You may execute the following print statements to verify that it has the correct data: